 So, what to do?
 There’s a lot you can do, in fact, and some of the tools are very potent indeed.

-So here’s the top dozen things to try.
+So here’s the top 10 things to try when marketing a book.
 Some are more complex than others.
 Some cost money.
 Some are as free and easy as winter rain.
 So let’s explore.
 We’ll start with stuff that’s easy, cheap and relatively low in effectiveness … and move up the ladder to stuff that’s harder, but more potent.

 1. Post Something On Your Blog

 You have a blog, right?
 Preferably integrated into your own website that has a domain name of the form yourname.com.
 If you’re not yet there, well – you need to get there.
 A decent looking website is necessary these days.
 These things can be put together for almost nothing these days, though if you’re serious about your career, I think you’ll do what you need to do to create something of quality.